-3.23 Thomas Cubitt intentionally designed no formal open spaces.
-Instead he provided all the properties with wide streets and spacious private plots.
-Spaciousness around individual properties and greenery is vital to the character and appearance of the conservation area.
+3.23 Whilst there are no formal open spaces, spaciousness is evident due to the generous width of the roads and spacious gardens.
+The spaciousness around individual properties and greenery is vital to the character and appearance of the conservation area.